misskey-dev/misskey-hub/src/en/README.md

         description: "For those who need to see everything, Misskey has powerful charts for both users and admins to see what exactly is going on in your instance in real time."
       federation:
         title: "Federation"
         description: "Not on Misskey?
 No problem!
-Not only can Misskey instances talk to other Misskey, but you can make friends with people on other networks like Mastodon and Pixelfed!"
+Not only can Misskey instances talk each other, but you can make friends with people on other networks like Mastodon and Pixelfed!"
       drive:
         title: "Drive"
         description: "Hate not being able to find something you uploaded?
 With Drive, you get managed and powerful cloud storage right in your social media!"